konfiger/konfiger-python/README.rst

 the separator and delimiter fields and if loaded from file it content is parsed into valid key value pair.
-The ``toString`` method also parse the ``konfiger_objects`` content into a valid string with regards to the separator and delimeter.
+The ``toString`` method also parse the ``konfiger_objects`` content into a valid string with regards to the separator and delimiter.
 The value is properly escaped and unescaped.

 The ``save`` function write the current ``Konfiger`` to the file, if the file does not exist it is created if it can.
 Everything is written in